multiversx/mx-docs/docs/developers/sc-calls-format.md

 ### Converting addresses using online tools

-There are multiple (*unofficial*) tools that one can use in order to convert an address into hexadecimal encoding:
+There are multiple (*unofficial or community supported*) tools that one can use in order to convert an address into hexadecimal encoding:

 - https://slowli.github.io/bech32-buffer/ (go to `Data`, select `erd` as Tag and `Bech32` as Encoding)